realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 ## 4. Instruction Following

 GPT-4.1 exhibits outstanding instruction-following performance, which developers can leverage to precisely shape and control the outputs for their particular use cases.

+_since the model follows instructions more literally, developers may need to include explicit specification around what to do or not to do._